Questions and answers about Managed Service for PostgreSQL

 - Monitors resource usage.

 - Provides fault tolerance through automatic failover to backup replicas.

 - Keeps the database software updated.

-You interact with a database cluster in Managed Service for PostgreSQL in the same way as with a regular database in your local infrastructure.
+You interact with database clusters in Managed Service for PostgreSQL the same way you interact with regular databases in your local infrastructure.
 This allows you to manage internal database settings to meet your app's requirements.

-What part of DB management and maintenance is Managed Service for PostgreSQL responsible for?
+What part of database management and maintenance is Managed Service for PostgreSQL responsible for?

 When creating clusters, Managed Service for PostgreSQL allocates resources, installs the DBMS, and creates databases.

 For the created and running databases, Managed Service for PostgreSQL automatically creates backups and applies fixes and updates to the DBMS.

 Managed Service for PostgreSQL also provides data replication between database hosts (both inside and between availability zones) and automatically switches the load over to a backup replica in the event of a failure.

 Which tasks should I use Managed Service for PostgreSQL for and for which VMs with databases?